xi/xipd/README.md

 -   **Return**: Each function must return an expression.
 This should be the last statement of the function because no further statements are executed.
     (e.g. `return foo:1`)
+-   **Expression**: Sometimes it is useful to have expressions (especially function calls) without assigning them to a name, just for their side effects.

 ## Low-level language